Film and TV drama

 In Scotland, you might be able to find degree-level apprenticeships through the following frameworks:

 Before taking any apprenticeship, check what you’ll be learning with your prospective employer and college, so you can be sure it will be giving you the skills you want.
 Go to how to become an apprentice to learn how to find apprenticeships in your region or approach companies directly.

 Volunteer to do the costumes for student films or amateur theatre productions.

 This is essential.
 Go to Build your costume portfolio for specific advice on ways of impressing admissions tutors and costume designers.

 Work at a costume rental firm:

 This will help you to learn how to handle costumes and make contacts in the industry.

 Get a degree:

 It’s by no means essential.
-But if you want one, have a look at ScreenSkills’ list of recommended courses and select ones in filmmaking or film and television production.
-We recognise courses with our Tick award where they offer training in the relevant fields, dedicate time to building a portfolio, and have strong links with the film and TV drama industries.
+But if you want one, have a look at ScreenSkills’ list of recommended courses in film and TV.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.